lschoe/mpyc/docs/demos.rst

 the secure group operations are quite efficient, taking advantage of efficient secure arithmetic over prime-order fields.

+For hyperelliptic curves, the protocols are more involved, relying on secure arithmetic with polynomials over prime-order fields---with the additional complication of keeping the degrees of these (Mumford) polynomials secret as well.
+The MPyC module `secpols.py <https://github.com/lschoe/mpyc/blob/master/mpyc/secpols.py>`_ has been developed to efficiently support all required secure operations, from basic arithmetic operations +,-,*,//,% to more advanced operations such as (extended) GCDs.

-For class groups, however, efficient implementation of the group operations in the clear is already quite challenging, let alone for secret-shared group elements.
+For class groups, efficient implementation of the group operations in the clear is already quite challenging, let alone for secret-shared group elements.
 The class group operations in the clear are implemented in ``mpyc.fingroups.ClassGroupForm`` following Cohen's presentation of Atkin's variants of the NUDUPL and NUCOMP algorithms due to Shanks (see Algorithms 5.4.8-9 in Henri Cohen's book `"A Course in Computational Algebraic